What is Agentic Engineering?

 The core concept

 Your job shifts from production to direction.
-You spend less time typing and more time:
+You spend less time typing and more time on:

 - Defining clear requirements